Friedrich Nietzsche: Professor at Basel (1869–1879)

 With the publication in 1878 of Human, All Too Human (a book of aphorisms ranging from metaphysics to morality to religion), a new style of Nietzsche's work became clear, highly influenced by Afrikan Spir's Thought and Reality and reacting against the pessimistic philosophy of Wagner and Schopenhauer.
 Nietzsche's friendship with Deussen and Rohde cooled as well.
 In 1879, after a significant decline in health, Nietzsche had to resign his position at Basel and was pensioned.
 Since his childhood, various disruptive illnesses had plagued him, including moments of shortsightedness that left him nearly blind, migraine headaches, and violent indigestion.
 The 1868 riding accident and diseases in 1870 may have aggravated these persistent conditions, which continued to affect him through his years at Basel, forcing him to take longer and longer holidays until regular work became impractical.

 Independent philosopher (1879–1888)

-Living off his pension from Basel and aid from friends, Nietzsche travelled frequently to find climates more conducive to his health and lived until 1889 as an independent author in different cities.
-He spent many summers in Sils Maria near St. Moritz in Switzerland.
-He spent his winters in the Italian cities of Genoa, Rapallo, and Turin and the French city of Nice.
+Living on his pension from Basel along with aid from friends, Nietzsche travelled frequently to find climates more conducive to his health.
+He lived until 1889 as an independent author in different cities.
+He spent many summers in Sils Maria near St. Moritz in Switzerland, and many of his winters in the Italian cities of Genoa, Rapallo, and Turin, and the French city of Nice.
 In 1881, when France occupied Tunisia, he planned to travel to Tunis to view Europe from the outside but later abandoned that idea, probably for health reasons.
-Nietzsche occasionally returned to Naumburg to visit his family, and, especially during this time, he and his sister had repeated periods of conflict and reconciliation.
+Nietzsche occasionally returned to Naumburg to visit his family, and, especially during this time, he and his sister, Elisabeth, had repeated periods of conflict and reconciliation.